biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 Disorder should be dealt with from two points of view: the atom and the residue points of view.
 In general, I have tried to encapsulate all the complexity that arises from disorder.
-If you just want to loop over all C$\\alpha$ atoms, you do not care that some residues have a disordered side chain.
+If you just want to loop over all Cα atoms, you do not care that some residues have a disordered side chain.
 On the other hand it should also be possible to represent disorder completely in the data structure.
 Therefore, disordered atoms or residues are stored in special objects that behave as if there is no disorder.
 This is done by only representing a subset of the disordered